Mehmet Aksoy (sculptor): Memorial to the Deserter

 Memorial to the Deserter (İnsanlık Anıtı) is a statue in Unity Square, Potsdam, Germany created by Mehmet Aksoy.
 The figure in this memorial, which honors those who refuse to fight in unjust wars, is carved in negative relief, a technique that Aksoy employed in later work.

+Personal life

+Aksoy lost his brother, sister-in-law, and nibling in 2023 Turkey–Syria earthquake.